LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 Compiler warnings and errors
 ----------------------------

-The current Logtalk compiler uses the ``read_term/3`` ISO Prolog defined built-in predicate to read and compile a Logtalk source file.
-One consequence of this is that invalid Prolog terms or syntax errors may abort the compilation process with limited information given to the user (due to the inherent limitations of the ``read_term/3`` predicate).
+The current Logtalk compiler uses the standard ``read_term/3`` built-in predicate to read and compile a Logtalk source file.
+This improves the compatibility with backend Prolog compilers and their proprietary syntax extensions and standard compliance quirks.
+But one consequence of this design choice is that invalid Prolog terms or syntax errors may abort the compilation process with limited information given to the user (due to the inherent limitations of the ``read_term/3`` predicate).

-If all the terms in a source file are valid, then there is a set of errors or potential errors, described below, that the compiler will try to detect and report, depending on the used compiler flags (see the :ref:`programming_flags` section of this manual for details).
+Assuming that all the terms in a source file are valid, there is a set of errors and potential errors, described below, that the compiler will try to detect and report, depending on the used compiler flags (see the :ref:`programming_flags` section of this manual on lint flags for details).

 .. _errors_unknown: